chrisjsewell/ipypublish/README.md

 	  "Institution1",
 	  "Institution2"
 	],
-	"logo": "logo_example"
+	"logo": "path/to/logo_example.png"
   }
 }
 ```

 - all keys are optional
 - if there is no title, then the notebook filename will be used
-- if run_nbconvert.sh is called on a folder, then the meta data from the first notebook will be used
+- if nbpublish.py is called on a folder, then the meta data from the first notebook will be used
-- logo should be the name (without extension) of the logo, then use e.g. `run_nbconvert.sh -l logos/logo_example.png Example.ipynb`
+- logo should be the path (absolute or relative) to a logo image file

 To control the output of **contents tables**: